trebidav/comrade/README.md

 - **Environmental Initiatives:** Users can participate in environmental cleanup efforts, tree planting, or conservation projects, with tasks assigned based on skills like landscaping or environmental science.
 - **Event Planning and Management:** Organizers can create tasks for community events (e.g., festivals, fairs) and assign roles to volunteers based on their skills, ensuring that all aspects of the event are covered efficiently.
 - **P2P Work:** Users with specific skills can offer to solve problems and Comrade can facilitate task assignments, review and reward.

+### Key features include:

+- Map based user interface
+- Interactions with location-based tasks
+- Real-time updates on task availability and locations of other users
+- Community chat and notifications for seamless communication and coordination
+- Gamification elements introduce rewards, achievements, and game-like features to create a more engaging user experience while promoting healthy competition
+- Reward system

 # MVP – Looking for contributors!